al3xtjames/ghidra-firmware-utils/README.md

 The module ZIP will be output to `dist/`.
 Use **File > Install Extensions** and select the green plus to browse to the extension.
 Restart Ghidra when prompted.

+For proper functionality, the plugin should be built with the same JRE used by your Ghidra installation.
+If you have multiple Java runtime environments installed, select the correct JRE by setting the `JAVA_HOME` environment variable before building.

 ## Usage
 ### PCI option ROM loader
 Add a PCI option ROM to a Ghidra project.
 Legacy x86 option ROMs can be